datn2107/cake-interview/README.md

     - User can create an account
     - User can login to their account
 2. The promotion system:
-    - The 100 first login users will get a 30% discount on their first purchase
+    - The 100 first login users will get a 30% discount
+    - This discount will be applied to the

 # Assumptions
 1. For the login/create system: